Acer saccharum: Urban planting

-Sugar maple was a favorite street and park tree during the 19th century because it was easy to propagate and transplant, is fairly fast-growing, and has beautiful fall color.
+Sugar maple was a favourite street and park tree during the 19th century because it was easy to propagate and transplant, is fairly fast-growing, and has beautiful autumn colour.
 As noted above, however, it proved too delicate to continue in that role after the rise of automobile-induced pollution and was replaced by Norway maple and other hardier species.
 It is intolerant of road salt.
+Sugar Maples are commonly planted as a street tree in cities within the Mountain West region of the United States, usually a different cultivar such as the "Legacy" sugar maple.
 The shade and the shallow, fibrous roots may interfere with grass growing under the trees.
 Deep, well-drained loam is the best rooting medium, although sugar maples can grow well on sandy soil which has a good buildup of humus.
 Light (or loose) clay soils are also well known to support sugar maple growth.
 Poorly drained areas are unsuitable, and the species is especially short-lived on flood-prone clay flats.
 Its salt tolerance is low and it is very sensitive to boron.
 The species is also subject to defoliation when there are dense populations of larvae of Lepidoptera species like the rosy maple moth (Dryocampa rubicunda).